Comprehensive Eye Exams

 All About CRT & OrthoK

 Even though eyeglasses and traditional contact lenses are proven to correct nearsightedness, farsightedness and other visual problems.
 Some people will always seek the freedom & convenience of wearing no corrective lenses of any kind during their daily activities.
 While many are willing to go ahead with long-term solutions such as laser surgery, others would prefer a less invasive, more reversible answer.
-There is a solution to this known as corneal refractive therapy, or CRT — overnight reshaping lenses fit and dispensed at The Eye Doctors in Tampa, FL.
+There is a solution to this known as corneal refractive therapy, or CRT — overnight reshaping lenses fit and dispensed at True Eye Experts in Tampa, FL.

 Myopia Control is the beginning of stopping nearsightedness in children, preventing their glasses from getting thicker every year, and ultimately ensuring healthy eyesight for their future.